 Coming from Edinburgh, you have to make your way to Glasgow first and continue as above.

-I always book my train tickets in advance – they are usually cheapest about 3 months in advance.
+I always book my train tickets in advance – they are usually cheaper when you book further in advance.
+Tickets are available approximately 3 months or 90 days in advance.

 If you plan to explore the town of Oban, do day trips by boat or go hiking, cycling or kayaking from Oban, then you really don’t have to bring a car!